bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

       }
     }

-As you can see the example response shows the list of provisioning profiles of a specific app along with their defined attributes.
+As you can see the example response shows the list of files of a specific app along with their defined attributes.

 ## Deleting a file